andersblehr/andersblehr.github.io/01-resume.md

 #### 2008-2010: Senior Development Lead

-The Office 2010 wave was nearly halfway to completion when <u>Microsoft acquired FAST in 2008</u>, which effectively meant that we had less than two years to <u>integrate organisationally</u>, identify and <u>remediate any non-compliant use of open source software</u>, and develop and <u>ship an integrated search solution as part of SharePoint 2010</u>.
+The Office 2010 wave was nearly halfway to completion when Microsoft acquired FAST, which effectively meant that we had less than two years to <u>integrate organisationally</u>, identify and <u>remediate any non-compliant use of open source software</u>, and develop and <u>ship an integrated search solution as part of SharePoint 2010</u>.

 I <u>lead a team of highly skilled and fiercely independent developers</u> who had been working on the search core since the very early days of FAST.
 They were apprehensive about the acquisistion and what it would mean for them and their code, but they put their doubts aside and did their utmost to <u>make the the search core pluggable as a SharePoint Service Application</u>.